feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 So is it possible to choose between the rest of the 2 gods so that we can avoid the R?

-Obviously, when the first god happens to be R, it doesn't matter what the answer is, and it doesn't matter how we choose between the rest of the 2 gods.
+When the first god happens to be R, it doesn't matter what the answer is, and it doesn't matter how we choose between the rest of the 2 gods.
 Therefore, we only need a simple mapping from the 2 possible answers to god 2 and god 3 when the first god is either T or F.

 ## I. The Qualities Question 1 Needs to Satisfy: